-If you have ever seen your dog scooting their bottom across the ground it may look funny but actually, it is a sign that your dog is in discomfort and that some action will be needed to ease this discomfort.
+If you have ever seen your dog scooting their bottom across the ground it may look funny but actually, dog scooting is a sign that your dog is in discomfort and that some action will be needed to ease this discomfort.

-Your dog’s anal glands are located on either side of your dog’s rectum
+Your dog’s anal sacs are located on either side of your dog’s rectum

 The anal glands, or anal sacs as they are also known, are two bean-sized pouches that are found at the sides of your dog’s anus, just behind the opening.
 They are often described as being located around the four and eight o’clock position to allow you to more accurately identify their location.
 They are essential scent glands and they fill up with a strong smelling, oily secretion that is naturally expressed a little every time that your dog poops.

-You may even notice that if a dog is extremely frightened they may involuntarily excrete fluid from their anal gland as their sphincter muscles can reflexively tighten when they are fearful.
+You may even notice that if a dog is extremely frightened they may involuntarily excrete fluid from their anal sac as their sphincter muscles can reflexively tighten when they are fearful.

-Dogs sniff each others butts so they can identify their specific scent that is emitted from their anal glands
+Dogs sniff each others butts so they can identify their specific scent that is emitted from their anal sacs

-How Do I Know If My Dog’s Anal Glands Are a Problem?
+How Do I Know If My Dog’s Anal Sacs Are a Problem?

-If your dog growls or shows other signs of distress when you try to examine their rectal area this could be a sign of a problem with the anal glands
+If your dog growls or shows other signs of distress when you try to examine their rectal area this could be a sign of a problem with the anal sacs

 There may be signs of swelling, redness or inflammation around the immediate rectum area.